ThangPtit193/IOT_FE/README.md

-Getting Started with Create React App
+# Getting Started with Create React App

-This project was bootstrapped with Create React App.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Available Scripts
+## Available Scripts

 In the project directory, you can run:

-npm install
+### `npm install`

 Installs the necessary dependencies for the project.

-npm start
+### `npm start`

-Runs the app in development mode.
+Runs the app in the development mode.\
-Open http://localhost:3000 to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits, and you will also see any lint errors in the console.
+The page will reload if you make edits.\
+You will also see any lint errors in the console.

-Learn More
+## Learn More

-You can learn more in the Create React App documentation.
+You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the React documentation.
+To learn React, check out the [React documentation](https://reactjs.org/).